crazychenz/vinnie.work/website/blog/2021-08-24-vscode-doesnt-work-in-32bits.md

 ```

 Once that was all done I rebooted the VM, fired up my modern 1.59 VSCode with RemoteSSH and everything installed and worked as expected.

+It is also worth mentioning that some other tools that I was using required Java 11+.
+I was able to successfully install Oracle's JDK 16 (compressed archive) without issue.